Harvard station: Original station

 After the success of the 1897-opened Tremont Street Subway, the Boston Elevated Railway (BERy) planned an elevated system with lines to Cambridge, South Boston, Charlestown, and Roxbury.
 The latter two lines opened in 1901 as the Charlestown Elevated and Washington Street Elevated, while the South Boston line was determined to be infeasible.
-After debate about running an elevated line above business districts in Cambridge, the BERy agreed in late 1906 to built a line under Beacon Hill in Boston, over a new West Boston Bridge, and under Main Street and Massachusetts Avenue in Cambridge to Harvard Square.
+After debate about running an elevated line above business districts in Cambridge, the BERy agreed in late 1906 to build a line under Beacon Hill in Boston, over a new West Boston Bridge, and under Main Street and Massachusetts Avenue in Cambridge to Harvard Square.
 Construction began on May 24, 1909.
 The Cambridge Subway opened from Harvard Square to Park Street Under on March 23, 1912, with intermediate stations at Central Square and Kendall Square.

 The two-level underground Harvard Square station largely matched the triangular shape of Harvard Square.
 The subway platforms were oriented east-west under Massachusetts Avenue at the east end of the station, with the outbound (unloading) platform above and slightly north of the inbound platform.
 The outbound platform was 283 feet long and at least 10-12 feet wide; the inbound platform was 320 feet long and at least 20 feet wide to accommodate passengers waiting for trains.
 West of the platforms, the tracks merged onto a single level, with a pocket track between them.
-This three-track tunnel ran southwest under Brattle Street to Eliot Shops; outbound trains could reverse direction at the pocket track or continue to the yard.
+This three-track tunnel ran southwest under Brattle Street to a maintenance facility known as ”Eliot Shops”; outbound trains could reverse direction at the pocket track or continue to the yard.